How Much Does Medicare Cost?

 The average monthly premium for Medigap was $175 per month, according to a 2017 study published by Harvard University.
 But costs can vary widely for a Medigap plan.

-Companies are free to set their own prices for each plan they offer.
+Companies are free to set their own prices for each plan they offer, but the rates are filed and reviewed by the various state insurance departments.
 Different insurers may charge different premiums for the exact same plan, so it’s important to compare prices between companies to find the best deal.

 About 25 percent of Medicare beneficiaries purchase these plans from large private insurers such as UnitedHealth, Aetna, or BlueCross BlueShield.
 Average out-of-pocket costs are approximately $1,600 per year and the average [annual] Medigap premium is approximately $2,100, implying mark-ups of 31 percent.